 Lynbrook home prices are not only among the most expensive in New York, but Lynbrook real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 17.01% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.01% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Lynbrook in 2022 was $62,995, which is wealthy relative to New York and the nation.
 This equates to an annual income of $251,980 for a family of four.
 However, Lynbrook contains both very wealthy and poor people as well.